 Everyone has their own methods for chasing happiness.
-Some take a practical approach like following the one-minute rule, others read books, and some heed the advice of neuroscientists.
+Some take a practical approach, like following the one-minute rule.
+Others read books, and some heed the advice of neuroscientists.
 Happiness may be an elusive, fleeting feeling, but an extensive study conducted by Harvard researchers reveals a few trends that may help you live a happier, healthier, and longer life.

-Avoid Smoking and Drinking Alcohol
+Avoid Smoking and Drinking Too Much Alcohol

 Pursue an Education

-Have a Happy Childhood
+Experience a Happy Childhood

 Be Emotionally Intelligent

 One big factor in how well a person ages is their ability to deal with others.
 The study found that people with strong emotional intelligence aged well even if they came from a lower social class or didn't have an incredibly high IQ.
 It's also important to continually create new relationships even as you age.
-In other words, it's never too late to make new friends and let people into your life.

-Cope Well with Problems
+Cope Well With Problems

-Acting as a guide, mentor, or coach in order to help those around you is a key factor in living a long and happy life.
+Serving others is a key factor in living a long and happy life.
 Among all three samples of people, researchers found that men and women were six times as likely to be happy and well when they gave back to others compared to those who did not.

 The Secret to Happiness?
 Here’s Some Advice from the Longest-Running Study on Happiness.
 Harvard Medical School.
 October 5, 2017